MicrosoftDocs/sql-docs/docs/big-data-cluster/big-data-cluster-key-versions.md

 ### SQL Server

-The key protecting the SQL Database is the DEK which can be regenerated.
+The key protecting the SQL Database is the DEK, which can be regenerated.
 The process of regeneration would cause the whole database to be re-encrypted.

 ### Main key rotation